Missed London Fashion Week (LFW)? No problem.

 It was the first ever LFW which anyone in the world could tune into, bringing fashion week to the public domain for the very first time.

-We believe fashion is something everyone should enjoy at Wear Next, so we hope this is something the British Fashion Council continues to implement for years to come.
+We believe fashion is something everyone should enjoy at Wear Next, so we’re glad to know that this is something the British Fashion Council has continued to implement.

 Will London Fashion Week Festival still be running in 2021?

-While it didn’t take place in September 2020 and isn’t set to take place this year, it had previously been running for over 20 years and we’re expecting it to resume when the country starts to recover from the pandemic.
+While it didn’t take place in September 2020 and isn’t set to take place this year, it had previously been running for over 20 years and we’re seeing its resumption now that the country is starting to recover from the pandemic.